Mohammed bin Khalid Al Saud

-Mohammed bin Khalid Al Saud (born 1967) is a member of House of Saud and a businessman.
-He is the president and director of Al Faisaliah Group.
-He has been the chairman of the board of directors of the Saudi Telecom Company since 2018.
+Mohammed bin Khalid Al Abdullah Al Faisal Al Saud (born 1967) is a member of House of Saud and a businessman.
+He has been Chairman of the Board of Directors of stc group since 2018, and Chairman of Al Faisaliah Group since 2002.

 Early life and education

 Mohammed bin Khalid was born in 1967.
-He is a grandson of Abdullah bin Faisal and therefore, a great grandson of King Faisal.
-Mohammed's father was Khalid bin Abdullah.
-His mother is a daughter of King Khalid, Al Jawhara.
+He is a grandson of Abdullah bin Faisal (1923-2007) and therefore, a great grandson of King Faisal (1906-1975).
+Mohammed's father was Khalid bin Abdullah (1941-1983).
+His mother is a daughter of King Khalid, Al Jawhara, which makes him a great-grandson (from his maternal side) and a great-great-grandson (from his paternal side) of Ibn Saud.

 Mohammed bin Khalid is a graduate of King Fahd University of Petroleum and Minerals and received a bachelor's degree in industrial management.
 He received an MBA from Harvard Business School in 1996.

 Career

 Mohammed bin Khalid started his career at Citibank in New York and Geneva.
 Next he served as the assistant general manager of the Saudi American Bank for seven months.

-Then in May 1997 he began to work as vice president at Al Faisaliah Group on the request of his uncle, Mohammed bin Abdullah who was then chairman of the company.
+He then held the position of Director in the Treasury Department at Samba Financial Group from 1992 to 1994, then the position of Assistant General Manager in the Investment and Finance Services Sector at Samba Financial Group from 1996 to 1997.
+Then in May 1997, he began to work as vice president at Al Faisaliah Group on the request of his uncle, Mohammed bin Abdullah who was then chairman of the company.
 The company was founded by Mohammed's grandfather Abdullah bin Faisal in 1970.
 Mohammed bin Khalid has been the president and director of the company since 2002.

-Mohammed bin Khalid was appointed chairman of the Saudi Telecom Company in 2018.
+In 2018, Mohammed bin Khalid was appointed chairman of the stc group.